 Production Notes: Woody Allen’s Bop Decameron in Rome

-The grips all wore Cinecittà-issued T-shirts, now faded, from Martin Scorsese’s 2002 film, Gangs of New York, which was shot at the Roman studio.
+The grips all wore Cinecittà-issued T-shirts, now faded, from Martin Scorsese’s 2002 film, Gangs of New York, which was shot at the Rome studio.
 There were two camera and dolly rigs, one of them a mock-up for a 1930s-set film-within-the-film, starring Antonio Albanese, Alessandra Mastronardi and Ornella Muti.

 Assistant director Alberto Mangiante was the busiest man on set, darting about the crowded piazza in brilliant blue and green sneakers, shouting out directions in Italian and English.
-French was also spoken on set with Darius Kondji, the Iranian-French cinematographer who has previously worked with Woody on Anything Else and Midnight in Paris.
+French was also spoken on set with Darius Kondji, the Iranian-French cinematographer who has previously worked with Allen on Anything Else and Midnight in Paris.
 He is shooting the film on an ARRICAM Studio 35mm film camera.
 (He was also DoP on Zidane, which used 17 cameras to create an art-house portrait of the football star.)

 A massive blow-up canopy hovered above the action, held down by garbage cans and street lamps.
-There was also a camouflage tent for Woody, who hates the sun (“I don’t tan, I stroke!”) and must be finding the Roman summer uncomfortable.
+There was also a camouflage tent for Allen, who hates the sun (“I don’t tan, I stroke!”) and must be finding the Roman summer uncomfortable.

 Sound was the biggest issue.
 The water of the famous Fontana delle Tartarughe (Fountain of the Turtles) had to be turned off and an arguing waiter at the adjacent bar had to be silenced.
 Minor calamities were caused on two occasions when cars plowed through the set, the unwitting drivers finding themselves brushing past Woody & Co.